SeldonIO/seldon-core-launcher/seldon-core/custom-install.md

   * For one click installation of seldon core onto a kubernetes cluster use the Google Marketplace UI.
   * As a user if you wish to install seldon-core on a kubernetes cluster you can follow the docs at https://github.com/SeldonIO/seldon-core which has [installation instructions](https://github.com/SeldonIO/seldon-core/blob/master/docs/install.md) using Helm or Ksonnet.
-  * If you wish to install, test or develop the core deployer for seldon-core on GCP Marketplace then you can follow the instructions below which will create seldon-core in the same way as the GCP Marketplace but using the CLI.
+  * If you wish to install onto a non-GCP Kubernetes cluster or want to customize your install then you can follow the instructions below which will create seldon-core in the same way as the GCP Marketplace but using the CLI.

 ## Create a cluster

 Create a kubernetes cluster and ensure you have a cluster-admin role.
+The example below is for GCP, but you can use any available cloud or on-premise tool to create your cluster.
+See the [Kubernetes docs](https://kubernetes.io/docs/setup/) for ways to install Kubernetes.

 ```
 CLUSTER=cluster-1